celestiaorg/celestia-node/docs/adr/adr-006-befp.md

 2. Creates a BEFP
 3. Notify all light nodes via separate sub-service.

-`das.Daser` imports a data structure that implements `proof.Broadcaster` interface that uses libp2p.pubsub under the hood:
+`das.Daser` imports a data structure that implements `proof.FraudNotifier` interface that uses libp2p.pubsub under the hood:

 ```go